 - Cleaner, smoother surface finish on extruded insulation

-Comparison Table: FR-3034 vs. Traditional Flame-Retardant Systems
+Comparison Table: FR3040H vs. Traditional Flame-Retardant Systems

-Criteria | FR-3034 (N–P Halogen-Free System) | ATH (Aluminum Hydroxide) | Mg(OH)₂ (Magnesium Hydroxide) | Halogenated FRs |
+Criteria | FR3040H (N–P Halogen-Free System) | ATH (Aluminum Hydroxide) | Mg(OH)₂ (Magnesium Hydroxide) | Halogenated FRs |

 Main Mechanism | Condensed-phase char formation + intumescence | Endothermic cooling + dilution | Endothermic cooling + dilution | Gas-phase radical quenching |